-For shell elements, the behavior is different.
 Initially only the front faces are illuminated and the back faces are dark.
 This is helpful to determine the orientation of the elements.
-If you want to see all faces of the shell-elements illuminated regardless of the orientation, then use this option.
-If you want to change the orientation use the command "qflp".
+If you want to see all faces illuminated regardless of the orientation, then use this option.
+If you want to change the orientation of elements use the command "qflp".

-7.2.7 Toggle Model Edges
+7.2.8 Toggle Model Edges